Simpenzwe-Honore-Leandre/Compact-vision-transformers-with-super-attention-and-scalable-softmax/README.md

-Repo implementing compact convolutional transformers with scalable softmax and super attention
+Repo implementing compact convolutional transformers with scalable softmax and super attention.

-First install dependencies from requirements.txt file
+First install dependencies from requirements.txt file.

 To use the tokenizer.